 By the end of the 19th century, city regulations allowed hucksters of fruits, vegetables and other products to use three feet of sidewalk to sell their goods.
 Many of the purchasers were grocers who would arrive at daybreak to buy goods for resale in their neighborhood stores.
 Consumers who ventured into the Haymarket directly were called “curb buyers.”
 While buying directly at the Haymarket required much more haggling than in a grocery, better deals could be had.

-In the four years its been open, Haymarket has risen to the top.
-Lauded as one of the best bourbon bars in the country, Haymarket boasts the biggest whiskey list in Louisville.
-As a proud member of the Urban Bourbon Trail, Haymarket champions the deep culture and history of bourbon country.
+In the five years it’s been open, Haymarket has became one of the best bourbon bars in the country.
+Haymarket boasts the biggest whiskey list in Kentucky and as a proud member of the Urban Bourbon Trail, Haymarket champions the deep culture and history of bourbon country.
 Haymarket Whiskey Bar has been featured in such media as Esquire, Thrillist, TIME, Garden & Gun, The Bourbon Review, Men’s Journal, Travel + Leisure, and many others.
 We’re happy to entertain you and hope you enjoy our hospitality.